breqdev/breq.dev/src/projects/itx-case.md

 Around this time, I had started taking 3D rendering at MSSM, and I was disappointed with the poor rendering performance of my laptop.
-I decided that I wanted to build a more powerful computer that would handle tasks like 3D modeling, rendering, and deep learning more easily.
+I decided that I wanted to build a more powerful computer that would better handle tasks like 3D modeling, rendering, and deep learning.
 In order to get the best sustained performance at my price point, I decided to go with a desktop instead of a higher-end laptop or a NUC.